maxgmr/rust-maintenance-docs/updating-rustc.md

 In order to keep our Git tree clean, we're actually going to rebase all our changes _on top_ of the new upstream Rust source.

 Fair warning: I'm no Git expert.
-There is _almost certainly_ a better way to do this, but it works for me!
+There is _almost certainly_ a better way to do this!

 We're going to use our personal Launchpad remote as a "backup" in case things go pear-shaped: